 Eat:

-Fruits: Apricots, grapes, dates, figs, cherries, raspberries.
+Apricots, grapes, dates, figs, cherries, and raspberries.

-Fats: Genuine extra virgin olive oil, unrefined virgin coconut oil, avocado oil, ghee, butter, and fish oil.
+Good-quality oils and natural fats such as genuine extra virgin olive oil, unrefined virgin coconut oil, avocado oil, ghee, butter, and fish oil.

 Avoid: